OUR MISSION IS TO

 In the high country moths can be about from mid-spring to mid-autumn.

 Bogong moths are larvae (caterpillars) through winter and become adults (moths) around mid August.
 Once the weather gets too hot for them they’ll head off to the alps, probably around early to mid September in most regions in Australia’s south east.
 Moths will continue to fly in to the alps until mid summer and move among over-summering (aestivation) sites throughout the summer.
-It’s not clear when moths start leaving the Alps to return to the low country to breed, but it seems like some leave in early Autumn and continue to leave slowly over
+It’s not clear when moths start leaving the Alps to return to the low country to breed, but it seems like some leave in early Autumn and continue to leave slowly over time until winter.

-HOW WILL MAPPING THE MIGRATION HELP?
+HOW WILL MAPPING THEIR MIGRATION HELP The MOTH?

 The project ultimately aims to direct conservation actions for the Bogong moth, an endangered species (IUCN Red List 2021) of profound cultural, ecological, and economic importance to Australians.
 Although iconic and famous for their epic migration to the Australian Alps, the Bogong moth's distribution and flyways are unknown making conservation actions impossible.
 This project expects to forge the key partnerships and harness public enthusiasm to generate the data needed for conservation actions.
 The expected outcomes of this project are enhanced capacity to identify and mitigate threats to Bogong moths.
 This should provide significant benefits such as a highly transferable model for continent-wide conservation in Australia.